 This project was inspired by the Reporting Human Rights Cases course taught by Professor Çalı in Spring 2018.

 Rupert Skilbeck became the Director of REDRESS on 1 February 2018.
 Before joining REDRESS, he was the Litigation Director at the Open Society Justice Initiative, where he oversaw human rights litigation in more than 100 cases including torture, deaths in custody, discrimination, fair trial rights, corruption, national security, and international criminal law.
 Prior to this, Skilbeck worked with international and hybrid criminal tribunals in Cambodia, Bosnia and Herzegovina, and Sierra Leone.
 In 2006, he was appointed by the United Nations as the Principal Defender for the Extraordinary Chambers in the Courts of Cambodia.

-Başak Çalı is Professor of International Law at the Hertie School of Governance and Director of the Center for Global Public Law at Koç University, Istanbul.
+Başak Çalı is Professor of International Law at the Hertie School and Director of the Center for Global Public Law at Koç University, Istanbul.
 Her research interests are international law, human rights law, and the prospects of global public law in a multi-level legal order. Çalı is the Secretary General of the European Society of International Law, Editor-in-Chief of Oxford University Press United Nations Human Rights Case-Law Reports, a Fellow of the Human Rights Centre of the University of Essex and a Senior Research Fellow at the Pluricourts Centre at the University of Oslo.